lmuntaner/tech-introduction-product-people/docs/networking/graphql.md

 In a REST API the server exposes different endpoints: `/posts`, `/users`, ...

-A GraphQL API has ONLY one endpoint.
+A GraphQL API has usually only one endpoint.
 This endpoint expects a query written in the GraphQL language to specify what it wants to retrieve.

 An example of the query would be: